- Stroll in the sand dunes of Sossuvlei

 Wake up in time for one last sunrise at the Sossusvlei dunes, then start the drive to Swakopmund, a five-hour drive (250 miles/ 400 km) to the north.
 As you drive along the coast, the scenery gradually changes from mountains and dunes to rolling grass-covered hills, dotted with stands of acacia trees.

-On the way, watch for the endemic Hartmann's mountain zebra and other Namibian wildlife.
+Watch for the endemic Hartmann's mountain zebra and other Namibian wildlife on the way.
 Stop in the town of Solitaire (about halfway) for some homemade bread and an ice-cold drink.
 Another 1.5-hour drive down the road is the scenic Kuiseb Canyon—stop here for a picnic in the shade and to take in the views.
 Springbok and ostrich roam the vast gravel plains of the Namib, and welwitschia plants cover the arid ground.

 After a beautiful drive, arrive in Swakopmund in the early afternoon.